Laptop & Tech Protection

 Laptop damage typically comes from: being set down hard (vertical impact), sideways force from compressed items (lateral compression), and corner impacts from drops.
 Basic padding addresses only the first.
 Suspension systems address all three.
 For high-value electronics or fragile screens, the protection premium is worth it.

 For tablets, e-readers, or lightweight devices where weight savings outweigh protection needs, or if you're using a separate robust protective case, simple padding suffices.
-High-end suspension systems add weight and cost — only worth it for fragile, high-value electronics.
+High-end suspension systems add weight and cost.
+Only use them for fragile, high-value electronics.

 Key takeaways